 Buying Guide for Best Toilet Wax Ring

-Toilet wax ring helps prevent bad odor seeping up from the sewers.
+A toilet wax ring helps prevent bad odor from seeping up from the sewers.
 It also helps to align your toilet bowl with the floor below, on top of the toilet anchor flange.
-Hence it goes without say, it’s quite important to have a strong toilet wax ring.
+Hence it goes without saying, it’s quite important to have a strong toilet wax ring.

-The following tells you a few things you should keep in mind and be on the look out for while buying toilet wax ring for your toilet.
+The following tells you a few things you should keep in mind and be on the lookout for while buying a toilet wax ring for your toilet.

 Type of bathroom floor

 Keep in mind that the type of floor you have in your bathroom can play a role in determining whether your toilet wax ring gives an optimal performance or not.
 Replacing a floor such as a sheet vinyl floor with ceramic tile (which is thicker in form), can actually help to form a gap between the toilet and toilet anchor flange.